 Dylan on The Beatles

-The first meeting of The Beatles and Bob Dylan was in a room at the Delmonico Hotel in New York on Friday 28 August 1964.
+The first meeting between The Beatles and Bob Dylan took place in a room at the Delmonico Hotel in New York on Friday, 28 August 1964.

 He was our idol...
 I could feel myself climbing a spiral walkway as I was talking to Dylan.
 I felt like I was figuring it all out, the meaning of life.